dyusha/laravel-html-editor/README.md

     `@include('html-editor::html-manager')`

-2. By default editing is allowed only for users who have `edit-html-blocks` so you should add it in your `AuthServiceProvider`
+2. By default editing is allowed only for users who have `edit-html-blocks` ability so you should add it in your `AuthServiceProvider`

     ```php
     // app/Providers/AuthServiceProvider.php